 EIT is usually mentioned in the part of certifications and just after your name.
 If you have not been successful in the FE test and are lacking the EIT title, then you can place it in the Education segment.
 The EIT can also be included in the section of the Awards.
 Who is EIT?
 It…

-Making your resume stand out with unique experiences such as side projects is a must.
-For added edge, our comprehensive resumeble review can offer you an unbiased perspective on their services and how they can help to enhance your career prospects.
+Making your resume stand out with unique experiences, such as projects, is a must.
+For added edge, our comprehensive Resumeble review can offer you an unbiased perspective on their services and how they can help to enhance your career prospects.